Aiswarya-prasad/honeybee-cross-species-metagenomics/README.md

 Directory names are largely self-explanatory.

->`./00_rawdata`, `./01_Trimmed`, `./02_HostMapping`, `./03_MicrobiomeMapping`
+>`00_rawdata`, `01_Trimmed`, `02_HostMapping`, `03_MicrobiomeMapping`
 >`database` contains databases to be used for mapping.
-It also contains `./Orthofinder` files.
+It also contains `Orthofinder` files.
 These are described later in the sections describing associated rules.
->`./envs` contains all yaml files required for this pipeline.
+>`envs` contains all yaml files required for this pipeline.
 They contain a list of packages needed to specify the conda environment for various rules to work within.
->`./logs` contains log files
+>`logs` contains log files
->`./scripts` contains all scripts needed for the snakemake pipeline.
+>`scripts` contains all scripts needed for the snakemake pipeline.
 Many of these scripts are adapted from Kirsten's scripts from the zenodo directories, github or from the lab_resources directories.
 The **results** of the core coverage estimation are stored in,
-> `./04_CoreCov_211018_Medgenome_india_samples`
+> `04_CoreCov_211018_Medgenome_india_samples`
-> `./07_SNVProfiling` is not fully implemented (yet) for these samples as it is not relevant at this time.
+> `07_SNVProfiling` is not fully implemented (yet) for these samples as it is not relevant at this time.
->`./fastqc` contains fastqc **results** for trimmed and raw files
+>`fastqc` contains fastqc **results** for trimmed and raw files
 + bamfile_list_red.txt - required by KE's core coverage pipeline
 + bamfile_list.txt - required by KE's core coverage pipeline
-+ Adapters-PE.fa - is generated based on index sequences by the script `./scripts/write_adapters.py` (was deleted earlier as it was on scratch.
++ Adapters-PE.fa - is generated based on index sequences by the script `scripts/write_adapters.py` (was deleted earlier as it was on scratch.
 Needs to be re-written.)
 + config.yaml - comprises information including list of samples
-+ index_table.csv - used by the script `./scripts/write_adapters.py` to make indexed adapters
++ index_table.csv - used by the script `scripts/write_adapters.py` to make indexed adapters
 + Mapping_summary.csv - result from the rule summarize_mapping
 + rulegraph.pdf - summary DAG of rules in the pipeline (made using `snakemake --forceall --rulegraph | dot -Tpdf > Figuers/rulegraph.pdf`)
 + Report.Rmd - this report !